JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

->**"** It is like learning the language of your own mind - is the practice of understanding how people organise their thinking, feeling, language and behaviour to produce the results the do.
-NLP provides people with a methodology to model outstanding performances achieved by geniuses and leaders in their field.
-NLP is also used for personal development for success in business. **"**
+>**"** It is like learning the language of your own mind - is the practice of understanding how people organise their thinking, feeling, language and behaviour to produce the results.
+NLP provides people with a methodology to model outstanding performances achieved by geniuses and leaders in their field; bringing forward personal development for success in business. **"**

 How people organise their feeling, thinking, language and behaviour to how someone receives that information.